unswexplains/unswexplains.github.io/690d88b68527/content.md

 Neptune    49,528   1,683    11.0     23.5    14 Yes
 ```

-This data raises various interesting questions.
+This data raises many interesting questions.
 Consider the number of moons, for example.
 Why do some planets have many moons, while others have very few, or none?
 It seems to be related to diameter - planets with larger diameters have more moons, while planets with smaller diameters have fewer moons.
 Rather than looking at the raw numbers, it's easier to check if we visualise the data.

 # Visualising the data with points

 A good way to see whether there's a relationship between diameter and number of moons is to visualise the data using points.
 Each row of data is mapped to a point.
-The diameter variable is mapped to the horizontal position of the point.
-The moons variable is mapped to the vertical position of the point.
+The diameter variable is mapped to the horizontal position of a point, and the moons variable is mapped to its vertical position.
 The result is what we call a **scatter plot**:

 <div id="points"></div>
 <script>